-WordsEye [7] is an automatic text-to-scene system that allows one to create 3D scenes using natural language.
-The system has a large database of 3D models whose features can be edited, along with their relative position to other objects in the scene, textures, lighting, etc. One desired future expansion of WordsEye is the ability to set the mood of the scene automatically, for example, by manipulating its lighting or the predominant colors.
+WordsEye is an automatic text-to-scene system [8] that allows one to create 3D scenes using natural language.
+The system has a large database of 3D models whose features can be edited, along with its relative position to other objects in the scene, textures, lighting, etc. One desired future expansion of WordsEye is the ability to set the mood of the scene automatically, for example, by manipulating its lighting or the predominant colors.
 The WordsEye website allows the author of a picture to write a title and a caption.
+It also enables the rest of the users to comment the picture and their impressions about it.
+Our goal is to be able to accurately set a mood for the scene based on this kind of data.